Warehouse Barcode Systems: Setup and Best Practices

 Internal Labels

-Beyond locations and products, consider barcoding:
+Beyond locations and products, think about barcoding:

-- Equipment: Forklifts, pallet jacks, carts — for maintenance tracking and assignment
+- Equipment: Forklifts, pallet jacks, carts for maintenance tracking and assignment

 - Containers: Totes, bins, and reusable containers that move between locations